 A good Linux PDF editor is hard to find unless you test them all, and that's exactly what we've done.
-After reviewing several popular and lesser-known free PDF editors for Linux, we've curated the Top 5 Best Free PDF Editors for Linux.
-We're also showcasing a powerful and absolutely free PDF editor for Windows and Mac - UPDF.
+After reviewing several popular and lesser-known PDF editors for Linux, we've curated the Top 5 Best Free PDF Editors for Linux.
+We're also showcasing a powerful and absolute PDF editor for Windows and Mac - UPDF.

 Qoppa PDF Studio is a professional PDF editor for Linux, Windows, and Mac that lets you manipulate PDF content, add annotations, secure PDF files with passwords and digital signatures, and compare PDFs for differences.